-Studies have shown that coming off benzodiazepines and Z drugs can have many benefits.
-For example, the benefits of stopping long-term benzodiazepines in elderly people were investigated in a trial of 139 people over the age of 65 years.
-This study found that stopping treatment:
+- Studies have shown that coming off benzodiazepines and Z drugs can have many benefits.
+For example, a study on the benefits of stopping long-term benzodiazepines in elderly people found that stopping treatment:

 - Had no long-term adverse effects on sleeping or anxiety symptoms.

 - Improved memory and reaction times, while people who continued taking benzodiazepines declined in both these areas.